 Our community-based program regularly gathers data about sediment, nutrients in the water, temperature, pH and more along Mauiʻs south and west shores.
 In 2018, our program expanded to include 41 locations.
 In 2019, we expanded our program to include testing for enterococcus bacteria at our South Maui testing sites.

-As of August 2020, our Hui O Ka Wai Ola program has gone from monitoring 41 to 33 sites.
+As of August 2024, our Hui O Ka Wai Ola program monitors 39 sites.
 After looking closely at the data our volunteers have gathered since June 2016, our Hui O Ka Wai Ola Technical Committee recommended eight sites to “pause” and one site to discontinue for one or more of the following reasons: we have a good understanding of their water quality dynamics, these sites have little to no pollution or fluctuation, no management is currently underway for contributing land based pollution, and/or no permanent funding is available to continue monitoring these sites.

 The Technical Committee also added one site, Kahekili Two, which is north of the previously monitored Kahekili Beach Park site and is closer to the influence of the Lahaina Wastewater Treatment facility.